fl101/awardfares-blog/_posts/2022-03-31-air-canada-business-yvr-sfo.md

 ---
 layout: post
-title: Air Canada Business 737-MAX8 YVR-SFO Trip Report
+title: Air Canada Business 737 MAX 8 YVR-SFO Trip Report
 tags: [Review, Air Canada, Business]
 author: Philip
 image: /assets/img/air-canada-yvr-sfo/plane.jpg
 ---

-For a recent trip in between Vancouver (YVR) and San Francisco (SFO) in March of 2022, I chose to fly with Air Canada in Business on their 737-MAX8.
+For a recent trip in between Vancouver (YVR) and San Francisco (SFO) in March of 2022, I chose to fly with Air Canada in Business on their 737 MAX 8.
 I wasn't really sure what to expect for this short Business flight, however my expectations were definitely exceeded.

 Using the Air Canada app I was able to submit all of my documents beforehand, which made check-in very smooth.
 I could upload my covid test results, vaccine certificate, and fill out the USA attestation form (which, unfortunately, I only found out about after I had already printed the 7 page form).